 Touchpoint product managers use interlinking to connect general components and rules, streamlining the documentation process and fostering application consistency across different sections.
 Each document contains a header including the most general information and external references about the documentation.

-Given the growing demand for internal communication tools, businesses (ourselves included) face certain challenges with their internal product documentation.
+Given the growing demand for internal communication tools, businesses (ourselves included) face certain challenges with internal product documentation.
 Here are the most common ones.

 Keeping internal product documentation up to date requires continuous effort.
 As software, processes, and strategies evolve, documentation can quickly become outdated.
 Ensuring that documents reflect the most current information can be a time-consuming task.